I once heard a kid at a holiday dinner ask, what do Brussels sprouts taste like?

 How to Make Brussels Sprouts Taste Good

-If you want a nice smoky flavor, mix it with some bacon, pancetta or sausage.
+- If you want a nice smoky flavor, mix in some bacon, pancetta, or crumbled Italian sausage.

-For sweeter Brussels sprouts, flavor them with honey, maple syrup, balsamic vinegar, or fruit juice.
-It will help tone down that bitter taste people are so wary of!
+- For sweeter Brussels sprouts, flavor them with honey, maple syrup, balsamic vinegar, or fruit juice.

 - Give your Brussels sprouts a savory and nutty flair by topping them with Parmesan cheese.

 Did you know that you can eat Brussels sprouts raw, too?
 They make a good salad ingredient, as long as you massage them with olive oil first.

 And as for what to eat with Brussels sprouts?
 You can’t go wrong with roasted chicken!